You can't delete a file or a folder on an NTFS file system volume

 Resolution 4: Use a network share that is as deep as the folder

-If resolutions 1, 2, and 3 are not convenient or don't resolve the issue, create a network share that is as deep in the folder tree as you can, and then rename the folders by accessing the share.
+If resolutions 1, 2, and 3 aren't convenient or don't resolve the issue, create a network share that's as deep in the folder tree as you can.
+Then rename the folders by accessing the share.

 Resolution 5: Use a tool that can traverse deep paths

 Many Windows programs expect the maximum path length to be shorter than 255 characters.
-Therefore, these programs only allocate enough internal storage to handle these typical paths.
-NTFS does not have this limit and it can hold much longer paths.
+These programs only allocate enough internal storage to handle these typical paths.
+NTFS doesn't have this limit, and it can hold much longer paths.

-You may experience this issue if you create a share at some point in your folder structure that is already fairly deep, and then create a deep structure below that points by using the share.
+You may experience this issue if you create a share at some point in your folder structure that's already fairly deep, and then create a deep structure below that point by using the share.
 Some tools that operate locally on the folder tree may not be able to traverse the whole tree starting from the root.
 You may have to use these tools in a special way so that they can traverse the share.
-(The CreateFile API documentation describes a method to traverse the whole tree in this situation.)
+The CreateFile API documentation describes a method to traverse the whole tree in this situation.